 Ski jumping and nordic combined are exciting sports for children of all ages.
 In our most entry level programs beginning at age 4 or older, we get jumpers started on the “bump jump”.
 Here we develop a base of comfort and safety, with an understanding of how to approach, lift off, and land a jump, always keeping it fun and encouraging.
 From there, our professional staff coach the kids through a progression that moves them up little by little from the smaller jumps to the largest jumps sometime in their early teens.
 The focus is always first and foremost on safety, having fun, skill development, character, and respect for the sport.

 We offer different levels of training/involvement for every age group, from the once a week casual jumper to the dedicated athlete with Olympic aspirations.
 Athletes can choose to focus solely on ski jumping or participate in the full sport of nordic combined, which means learning ski jumping as well as cross country skiing.
 In order to make the sport more accessible, we maintain a full inventory of high-end ski jumping equipment that is included with the program fees for U14 & younger programs..

 These training programs have been developed to enhance fitness levels specific to ski jumping and nordic combined (J/NC) and to make positive adjustments to technique.
 There are several training options to accommodate different ages, levels of interest, commitment and busy summer schedules.
-Training camps (see Summer/Fall Training Camp Schedule ) are scheduled throughout the summer including trips to Park City for plastic jumping on a broader range of jumps.
-J/NC athletes not in a full time, season-long summer J/NC training program may attend any plastic camp but will be charged a daily coaching fee and equipment charges in addition to camp expenses.
+Training camps (see Summer/Fall Training Camp Schedule ) are scheduled throughout the summer, including trips to Park City for plastic jumping on a broader range of jumps.
+J/NC athletes not enrolled in our summer program may attend any plastic camp but will be charged a daily coaching fee and equipment charges in addition to camp expenses.
 Camp details are available prior to each camp through our website or our coaching staff.

 For more information on these training programs, please contact: